Ricardo Goulart

-Ricardo Goulart Pereira ([ʁiˈkaʁdu ɡuˈlaʁ]; born 5 June 1991), known as Ricardo Goulart, is a Brazilian professional footballer who plays as an attacking midfielder for Bahia.
+Ricardo Goulart Pereira ([ʁiˈkaʁdu ɡuˈlaʁ]; born 5 June 1991), known as Ricardo Goulart, is a Brazilian former footballer who played as an attacking midfielder.

 Goulart started his career with Santo André in 2009, and remained at the club until 2011, with a loan to Internacional.
 He played the 2012 season Goiás in the second tier, before joining Cruzeiro the following year.

 At Cruzeiro, Goulart cemented a place in the first team, and during his two-year stint, he made a total of 99 appearances and scored 34 times, winning the 2014 Brasileiro with the club.
 His personal awards include the 2014 Bola de Ouro, besides featuring in the team of the season.
 In 2015, he entered Asian football by signing for Chinese club Guangzhou Evergrande, where he won the Chinese Super League and AFC Champions League in his first season.

 Goulart made his international debut for the Brazil national football team against Colombia in 2014.